 Lincoln Financial is one of the largest and most profitable insurance companies in America.
 The primary goal of this multibillion-dollar company is to create wealth for its executives and investors.
 Unfortunately, this wealth may be generated at the expense of policyholders through Lincoln’s routine denial of long-term disability claims.

-If Lincoln Financial unfairly denied your long-term disability claim, contact Sokolove Law today by calling (800) 995-1212 or getting a free legal case review.
+If Lincoln Financial unfairly denied your long-term disability claim, contact Sokolove Law today by calling (800) 995-1212 for a free legal case review.
 We’ll fight hard to get you everything you’re entitled to.

 Lincoln Financial Long-Term Disability Complaints